-Environmental Studies students gain valuable professional experience and explore potential career paths through a 3-quarter Capstone Course Series which includes a quarter-long internship, study abroad experience or research with a faculty member.
+Students majoring in Environmental Studies gain valuable professional experience and explore potential career paths through a 3-quarter Capstone Course Series which includes a quarter-long internship, study abroad experience or research with a faculty member.
 Students produce a written deliverable and tie this professional and hands-on component with their academic study.

 The Capstone is usually centered around an internship with a community site partner.
-Potential Capstone sites range from local non-profits and government agencies to faculty research projects and private sector initiatives and the Capstone instructor organizes a Meet and Greet with site partners who have pre-selected projects for students to work on.
+Potential Capstone sites range from local non-profits and government agencies to faculty research projects and private sector initiatives and the Capstone instructor organizes a Meet and Greet mini career fair with site partners who have pre-selected projects for students to work on.

 Capstone projects can be done individually, or with a team of students depending on the needs of the site partner.
-With the mentorship of your faculty adviser and site supervisor, you will gain valuable hands-on experience, explore career possibilities and build professional communication skills.
+With the mentorship of your faculty adviser and site supervisor, you will gain hands-on experience, explore career possibilities and build professional communication skills.
 The end result is a Capstone Experience that is academically rigorous, extremely practical and personally meaningful.

 Capstone Experience (10 credits)